-- Individualized Program Plan - An individualized program plan gives you the opportunity to combine technical and managerial coursework to create a specialization customized to your interests and needs.
+- Individualized Program Plan - An individualized program plan gives you the opportunity to combine technical and managerial coursework to create a program of study customized to your interests and needs.

 Taking Courses in Other MIM Programs

-As a MIM student you are enrolled in one of the MIM programs as your home program (college Park, Shady Grove, or Online).
-This entitles you to take any Information Management (INFM), Library Science (LBSC), or Information Studies (INST) course which meets the requirements and schedule of your home program.
+As a MIM student you are enrolled in one of the MIM programs as your home program, either at College Park, Shady Grove, or Online.
+You may take any Information Management (INFM), Library Science (LBSC), or Information Studies (INST) course that meet the requirements and schedule of your home program.

 Taking Courses from other Schools and Universities

 One of the strengths of the MIM program is that it gives you the opportunity to take courses from other schools on the University of Maryland campus, including but not limited to, the Robert H. Smith School of Business, Department of Computer Science, Phillip Merrill College of Journalism, and School of Public Policy.
 Up to 12 credits of the 36 credits may be taken from other University of Maryland departments or at other University System of Maryland (USM) institutions.
 You may also take courses through the 14-member Consortium of Universities of the Washington Metropolitan Area if there are no equivalent courses offered at the University of Maryland.
 If you choose to take a course through the Consortium, you will pay UMCP rates and the grade will be posted to your UMCP transcript.